panemu/ngx-panemu-table/projects/demo/src/app/doc/persist-states/index.md

 The `stateKey` should be unique app-wide to avoid collition.
 By default it is saved to browser's local storage.

 Try to change the following states on below example:
 - Resize columns width.
-Or click the cog button at the top right corner to change columns visibility, position and stickiness.
+Or click the cog button next to pagination control to change columns visibility, position and stickiness.
 - Click some row headers to sort.
 - Specify search criteria and grouping.